Scope of Outstanding Problems

 What is the nature of the nuclear force that binds protons and neutrons into stable nuclei and rare isotopes?
 What is the origin of simple patterns in complex nuclei?
 What is the nature of exotic excitations in nuclei at the frontiers of stability and their role in stellar processes?
 What is the nature of neutron stars and dense nuclear matter?
 What is the origin of the elements in the cosmos?
 What are the nuclear reactions that drive stars and stellar explosions?

 Why do the accretion discs surrounding certain astronomical objects, such as the nuclei of active galaxies, emit relativistic jets along their polar axes?
 Why are there quasi-periodic oscillations in many accretion discs?
 Why does the period of these oscillations scale as the inverse of the mass of the central object?
 Why are there sometimes overtones, and why do these appear at different frequency ratios in different objects?

 Why is the Sun's corona so much hotter than the Sun's surface?
 Why is the magnetic reconnection effect many orders of magnitude faster than predicted by standard models?

 What is responsible for the numerous interstellar absorption lines detected in astronomical spectra?
 Are they molecular in origin and, if so, which molecules are responsible for them?
 How do they form?

 Super-Massive Black Holes:

 What is the origin of the M-sigma relation between super-massive black hole mass and galaxy velocity dispersion?

-Why do rotation curve of a typical spiral galaxy predicted one thing and observed other?
+Why do the rotation curve of a typical spiral galaxy predicted one thing and observation other?
 Can the discrepancy between the curves be attributed to dark matter?
 The Hipparcos anomaly questions the actual distance to the Pleiades?
 Flyby anomaly question the observed energy of satellites flying by Earth, albeit by a minute amount from the value predicted by theory?